xodus899/currency-converter/README.md

 # currency-converter

-## Convert your EUR to another currency
+## Convert your USD to another currency